 - Engaging in healthy, drug-free behaviors.
 This is a great way to distract yourself from your cravings.

-- Decide that listening to the craving would be destructive.
+- Deciding that listening to the craving would be destructive.

 - Change your thinking by using more positive self-talk that emphasizes your power and control over your cravings.